Log in

 Music for a Great Space is committed to affirming the dignity of all adults and children through accomplishing its mission with an organizational integrity that is beyond reproach.
 We share a respect for all people, communities and cultures.
 We strive to meet the highest ethical standards in all our operations while challenging each other to reach excellence.
 We embrace continuous learning for the sake of improvement and will instigate innovative change for operational betterment and creativity.
 We honor our heritage by being socially, financially and environmentally responsible and inspirational.

-To hear more about the history of MGS, click on the video of Lucy recounting the start of the series.
+To hear more about the history of MGS, click on the video of Lucy Ingram recounting the start of the series.

 Experience the Joy of Live Music in Greensboro